UNINETTSigma2/documentation/code_development/guides/pytorch_profiler.md

 ```console
 $singularity exec --nv -B ${MyEx} pytorch_22.12-py3.sif python ${MyEx}/resnet18_api.py
 ```
 Here the container is mounted to the path `${MyEx}`, where the Python application is located.
-An example of a Slurm script that launches a singularity container is provided in the {ref}`Section<launching-a-pytorch-based-application>`
+An example of a Slurm script that launches a singularity container is provided in the {ref}`Section<launching-a-pytorch-based-application>`.

 (case-example-profiling-a-resnet-18-model)=
 ## Case example: Profiling a Resnet 18 model
-We list below the lines of code required to enable profiling with [PyTorch Profiler](https://pytorch.org/tutorials/intermediate/tensorboard_profiler_tutorial.html
+We consider the Resnet 18 model as an example to illustarte profiling with [PyTorch profiler](https://pytorch.org/tutorials/intermediate/tensorboard_profiler_tutorial.html).
+Here we list the lines of code required to enable profiling with [PyTorch Profiler](https://pytorch.org/tutorials/intermediate/tensorboard_profiler_tutorial.html)
-)

 ```python
 with torch.profiler.profile(